petterik/cmpr/README.md

 ChatGPT writes the code, you can click "copy code" in the ChatGPT window, and then hit "R" (uppercase) back in cmpr to replace everything after the comment (i.e. the code half of the block) with the clipboard contents.
 Mnemonic: "r" gets the LLM to "rewrite" (or "replace") the code to match the comment (and "R" is the opposite of "r").

-Hit "q" to quit, "?" for short help, and "b" to build by running some build command that you specify.
+Hit "q" to quit, "?" for short help, and "B" to build by running some build command that you specify.

 The features we have today are mostly around editing a single block; we are currently adding support for more multi-block operations.

+There's preliminary support for a "bootstrap" script, you create a script that generates a "start of day" prompt on stdout, and then use ":bootstrap" to run that script and put the output on the clipboard.
+To support setting up a script like this, you can use the `--find-block`, `--print-block`, `--print-comment`, `--print-code` command-line flags.
+For more details on this feature, which is likely to change, stop by the discord.

 ## Why blocks?